Romit77/Evencio/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

-## Contact

-For any questions or feedback, please contact [Antonio Erdeljac](mailto:your-email@example.com).

 ## Screenshots

 ![Screenshot 2025-03-30 204219](https://github.com/user-attachments/assets/ba994755-660b-41c2-9d5b-2e3910b20a57)
 ![Screenshot 2025-03-30 204226](https://github.com/user-attachments/assets/831ba1ac-bcac-49d6-999f-984ad4570620)